 - a) all players must play 2 complete innings in the first 4 innings in each 6 inning game except in case of injury or illness.
 (2013) - b) A defensive inning in the 13U AA Tier 1, AA Tier 2, AA Tier 3, AA Tier 4 and AA Tier 5 Divisions shall consist of that portion of a game within which the defense has made 3 put outs and the team changes sides and becomes the offence.
 (2002) - c) EXCEPTION: The Pitcher: Each pitcher shall only be credited with a defensive inning when he/she has faced a minimum of 4 batter or been charged with a minimum of 1 out or reach daily pitch count limit.
-(2011) - d) In the event that the mandatory defensive inning rule is broken: the non-offending team must appeal to the SBA Rep within 45 minutes of the conclusion of the game. - Teams determined to have violated the defensive inning rule will forfeit the game by a score of 6 The SBA Rep shall file a complete report of the violation with the playoff report.
-(2001)
+(2011) - d) In the event that the mandatory defensive inning rule is broken: the non-offending team must appeal to the SBA Rep within 45 minutes of the conclusion of the game. - e) Teams determined to have violated the defensive inning rule will forfeit the game by a score of 6-0.
+The SBA Rep shall file a complete report of the violation with the playoff report.
+(2001) - f) In 13U AA Tier 2 and lower, on a dropped third strike by the catcher, the batter cannot advance to 1st base and is considered out immediately.
+(2021)